JungleCatSoftware/AWS-Toolkit/README.md

 # AWS-Toolkit
 Tools for generating and bootstrapping EC2 AMIs

+When used as below, the launched instance will download a release of this repository and use it to load a base configuration and save it as an AMI.

-## Use
+## How to Use
-Copy the contents of the `UserData` file into the User Data section of an AWS EC2 instance's Launch Configuration.
-This will cause the instance to reach out and pull the specified release archive from GitHub and execute the contained `scripts/run` script when the instance is booted.

-Alternatively, the following can be used instead to automatically pull the latest version:
+There are two methods for using this code to bootstrap your EC2 AMIs

+### Full User Data
+The complete contents of the `UserData` script can be pasted into the "User data" section under "Advanced Details" on the "Configure Instance Details" step when launching a new EC2 instance.

+### Curl
+The following short script can be used in your instance's "User data" instead of the full `UserData` script and will download and execute the most recent version of the `UserData` script automatically and will ensure that the most recent release archive from GitHub is used.

 ```bash
 #!/bin/bash
 curl -L https://raw.githubusercontent.com/JungleCatSoftware/AWS-Toolkit/master/UserData | /bin/bash